bryanlammon/supra/readme.md

 ## About

-Supra is a [Pandoc](https://pandoc.org) wrapper for legal scholarship.
+Supra is a [Pandoc](https://pandoc.org) wrapper for writing legal scholarship in Markdown.
 Pandoc is great for academic writing.
 But there are several aspects of legal scholarship that Pandoc doesn't do well, particularly the innumerable footnotes with oodles of cross-references—*i.e.*, *supra* notes.